How Do I Request a Review of My Debt?

 You should get legal advice if you are unsure whether a time limit applies to you.

-For Centrelink decisions, the Administrative Appeals Tribunal has two levels.
+For Centrelink decisions, the Administrative Review Tribunal has two levels of review – First Review and Second Review.

-Time limits do apply once at the tribunal, you can read more about this below.
+Time limits do apply once at the ART, you can read more about this below.

-For Centrelink debts, the Administrative Appeals Tribunal has the same decision making powers as an Authorised Review Officer.
+For Centrelink debts, the Administrative Review Tribunal has the same decision making powers as an Authorised Review Officer.
 It might:

-There is no time limit for requesting review of a debt by the Social Services and Child Support Division.
+There is no time limit for requesting a First Review of a debt by the Administrative Review Tribunal.

 If Centrelink believes a debt was caused by fraud – that is, they think you deliberately lied in order to gain a benefit – they may investigate you.
 This could lead to criminal charges against you.
 It is possible to receive a prison sentence if you are convicted of fraud.